The Retired and Senior Volunteer Program

 The Pen Pal Program

-RSVP’s award-winning Pen Pal Program partners third grade students with caring and nearby RSVP seniors who, through an exchange of letters, foster an interest in reading and writing to improve language, written communication and social skills.
+RSVP’s award-winning Pen Pal Program partners third grade students with caring RSVP seniors who, through an exchange of letters, foster an interest in reading and writing to improve language, written communication and social skills.
 This unique partnership promotes nurturing relationships that share experiential wisdom and encourage the child’s growth into a confident, responsible and caring individual.
-The Pen Pal Program started in Nashua in 2004 and is also in two schools in the Manchester area.
+The Pen Pal Program started in Nashua in 2004; it is now active with 3 schools in Manchester and 1 school in Nashua.
+70 volunteers and 75 children were involved during the 2013 school year.

 RSVP Bone Builders

-Trained RSVP volunteers deliver the RSVP Bone Builder’s Program at no cost to women (and men at risk) at assigned sites.
-The RSVP Bone Builders Program relies upon weight training to protect against fractures caused by osteoporosis by increasing muscular strength and bone density.
+The RSVP Bone Builders Program relies upon weight training and balance exercises to protect against fractures caused by osteoporosis by increasing muscular strength, balance and bone density.
 Balance exercises aimed at preventing falls and fractures are key components of the program.
-Studies published in the New England Journal of Medicine and the Journal of the American Medical Association show that elderly women who participated in a weight training program twice weekly for a year gained an average of 1% of bone density.
+Volunteer Trainers are qualified by attending a one-day, all-day workshop conducted by experienced instructors.
+Volunteer Trainers are often former participants and some actually suffer from osteoporosis.
+Studies published in the New England Journal of Medicine and the Journal of the American Medical Association show that elderly women who participated in a weight-training program twice weekly for a year gained an average of 1% of bone density.
 Participants also reported increased strength, better balance, more energy and feelings of well-being.
-Participants meet twice a week for a minimum of 6 months.
-See schedule below:
+Participants meet twice a week for a minimum of six months.
+Bone Builders started in Nashua in 2010 at Davidson Landing; the program has expanded to include additional sites in Nashua and Manchester and involves 15 active volunteer leaders.

 Davidson Landing II